Acropolis Official Website explained ✨

 What official tickets provide

-Tickets purchased through the official Acropolis website grant entry to the sacred rock and its slopes.
-This includes the Parthenon plateau, the Erechtheion, the Temple of Athena Nike, and the Propylaea gateway.
+Tickets purchased through the official Acropolis website grant entry to the Acropolis archaeological site, including either the acropolis site itself and its main monuments.
+This encompasses the Parthenon plateau, the Erechtheion, the Temple of Athena Nike, and the Propylaea gateway.
+Visitors follow a designated route through the acropolis site to access these monuments.

-Your ticket also covers both ancient theaters on the hillside – the Theatre of Dionysus where Greek drama originated, and the well-preserved Odeon of Herodes Atticus.
+Your ticket may also cover both ancient theaters on the hillside – the Theatre of Dionysus, where Greek drama originated, and the well-preserved Odeon of Herodes Atticus.
 One ticket, six monuments.

 acropolis: offical tickets